 Foreign-trained LL.M. students may apply for special staff positions on several of the student-edited law journals hosted by Fordham Law School, as follows:

-Application information will be distributed to students via the weekly eNewsletter toward the beginning of each semester.
+Application information will be distributed to students during Orientation.
 Students must apply during their first semester of study to be eligible.
 Please note: LL.M. students may hold journal positions, but will not receive course credit for their participation.